bsdpozzo/ASSESSING-BASIS-RISK-IN-MARGIN-INSURANCE-FOR-BEEF-CATTLE-FARMING-IN-BRAZIL/README.md

 ## Reproducibility
 To reproduce the results, run the scripts:

-- `basis_risk.R` — federal-level price-based simulations
+- `basis_risk.R` — federal-level and state-level price-based simulations

 Ensure that all required R packages are installed and that the data files are correctly placed in the `data/` directory.